JohnStortaJr/basic-aws-wordpress/s3bucket.md

 - Configure the AWS CLI with a named profile

 ## Naming
-Replace `BUCKET_NAME` with the actual name you wish to use for your bucket.
+- Replace `BUCKET_NAME` in the comamnds with the actual name you wish to use for your bucket

-**s3 bucket names must be globally unique.**
+- **s3 bucket names must be globally unique**

 ## Commands
-Create the bucket in `us-east-1`.
+Create the bucket in `us-east-1` using default values.
 Adjust region as needed.

 ```ShellSession
 aws s3api create-bucket --bucket BUCKET_NAME --region us-east-1